Kunlong1994/lab3/Final-Project.md

 For the paper prototype fair on November 1, you should bring a paper prototype of your project to class.

 In addition, we expect you to have a GitHub repository for your final project.
-In the README file, you should list:
+In the README.md file, you should list:

 - Project Idea
 - Team